swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// If the rigid array does not have sufficient capacity to store the new items in
   /// the buffer, then this triggers a runtime error.
   ///
-  /// If the unqieu array does not have sufficient capacity to hold the requested
+  /// If the unique array does not have sufficient capacity to hold the requested
   /// number of new elements, then this reallocates the array's storage to
   /// grow its capacity, using a geometric growth rate.
   ///